Scope of this Policy

-If you request access, we must respond to your request within a reasonable period after you make the request.
-We must give you access in the manner you requested, except where it is unreasonable or impracticable to do so.
+If this access is requested, Gardior must respond to the request within a reasonable period.
+Gardior must give access in the manner requested, except where it is unreasonable or impracticable to do so.

-If we refuse access we must give you written reasons that set out:
+If Gardior refuses access we must give you written reasons that set out:

 - the reasons for the refusal except to the extent that, having regard to the grounds for the refusal, it would be unreasonable to do so; and